cthien24032002/VuCongChiThien/README.md

 # VuCongChiThien
-for 99 Tech
+- For 99 Tech
 </br>
-to get it used ``` git clone -b master https://github.com/cthien24032002/VuCongChiThien.git ```
+- To get it,  used  ``` git clone -b master https://github.com/cthien24032002/VuCongChiThien.git ```